The effect of religiosity on decision making in self-driving cars: The case of the ethical knobShow full item record

 Showing a few items related by title, author, creator and subject.

-Daku, Mark (BioMed Central, 2018-06-15)Background: Research ethics boards (REBs) exist for good reason.
+Ethics beyond ethics: the need for virtuous researchers Daku, Mark (2018-06-15)Background: Research ethics boards (REBs) exist for good reason.
 By setting rules of ethical behaviour, REBs can help mitigate the risk of researchers causing harm to their research participants.
 However, the current method ...